valantic-CEC-Deutschland-GmbH/aijira/README.md

 ![2023-06-21_3.png](2023-06-21_3.png)

-### Use OpenAI to get an estimation in hours for a specific.
+### Use OpenAI to get an estimation in hours for a specific task.
 ```bash
 > aijira ticket:estimate "SPRY-1899"
 ```